Analysis | McConnell would have happily considered finding Trump guilty, were it not for Mitch McConnell

 Clearly that’s not true.
 As it happened, the trial began Tuesday and concluded Saturday.
 A trial which began Jan.
 15 could have finished Jan.
 19. Of course, McConnell would have still been in the majority for that period, so the end of the trial could easily have been pushed until Trump had left office anyway.

 Even casual observers of American politics will recognize that this is not the first time that McConnell has been willing to throw his past self under the bus.
-You may recall his principled stand in early 2016 that no Supreme Court vacancy should be filled with a presidential election looming — a stand which he merrily torched when former justice Ruth Bader Ginsburg died shortly before last year’s election.
+You may recall his principled stand in early 2016 that no Supreme Court vacancy should be filled with a presidential election looming — a stand which he merrily torched when Justice Ruth Bader Ginsburg died shortly before last year’s election.
 (For what it’s worth, he also managed to make an often-lengthy confirmation process fit within a much more constrained window of time.)

 This conflict between what McConnell said Saturday and what he did last month did not escape the notice of House Speaker Nancy Pelosi (D-Calif.).
 After Trump’s acquittal, she addressed reporters.